 Related post: Coronavirus in Costa Rica

-As in many touristic locations, tipping tour guides is good practice, especially if they seem knowledgeable, have gone out of their way to explain you things and you have had a good time with them.
+As in many tourist locations, tipping tour guides is good practice, especially if they seem knowledgeable, have gone out of their way to explain you things and you have had a good time with them.
 Tour guides are often providers in local communities and will distribute the money to their extended family.

 Waiters and Bartenders

 By government law, food and drinks in Costa Rica are subject to a 13% tax and 10% service fee.
-The service fee is the tip- the waiter earns it whether or not the service was good.
-It’s important to check if the tax is included in the menu price or not- as it can be a shock to have 23% added onto a restaurant bill if you aren’t expecting it.
+The service fee is the tip- the waiter earns it whether or not the service is good.
+It’s important to check if the tax is included in the menu price or not- as it can be a shock to have 23% added to a restaurant bill if you aren’t expecting it.

 Related post: Saving Money In Costa Rican Restuarants

 You do not need to tip taxi and public bus drivers.
 If you hire a shuttle bus or private transfer, it is common to tip about $10 per day- more if the service is outstanding.

 When thinking about tipping in Costa Rica, keep in mind that wages are low compared to the cost of living in the country.
 While tips are not obligatory and people are mostly genuinely nice and will welcome you back with a warm smile even though you left no tip, they make up a major part of people’s income and are a nice way to show your appreciation.

 What is the best currency to use in Costa Rica?

 Costa Rican Colones are the safe option, as they are accepted absolutely everywhere.
 Yet, it can be more practical to pay some things in US dollars.
 As a rule of thumb, try to pay in the currency that is requested to avoid losing on unfavorable exchange rates.